IBM System/4 Pi: Advanced Processor

-The Space Shuttle used five AP-101 computers as general-purpose computers (GPCs).
+The Space Shuttle used five AP-101 computers as General-Purpose Computers (GPCs).
 Four operated in sync, for redundancy, while the fifth was a backup running software written independently.
 The Shuttle's guidance, navigation and control software was written in HAL/S, a special-purpose high-level programming language, while much of the operating system and low-level utility software was written in assembly language.
-AP-101s used by the US Air Force are mostly programmed in JOVIAL, such as the system found on the B-1B Lancer bomber.
+AP-101s used by the US Air Force are mostly programmed in JOVIAL, such as the system found on the B-1B bomber.

+The AP-102 variant design began in 1984.
+It is a MIL-STD-1750A standard instruction set architecture.
+It was first used in the F-117A Nighthawk.
+It was upgraded to the AP-102A in the early 1990s.